remember2hydrate/bingepal/README.md

 - 🚀 FastAPI backend for content search & tracking
 - 📊 Web dashboard using HTML, Bootstrap & Chart.js

+All parts connect via a shared REST API — no accounts, no ads, just a full-stack demo.

 ## 🛠️ Features

 - REST API with FastAPI